jitendra-manwani/AWS-Gen-AI-Use-Cases-Udemy-Course/README.md

-This repo contains all the case studies from a udemy course
+This repo contains all the case studies from a udemy course (only the aws lambda functions (python codes))